michalszynkiewicz/workshop-scenario/README.md

 Following the instructions linked above, build docker images for the four applications and push them to minikube's docker registry.

-Create deployments for each of the applications.
+Create deployments for each of the applications with `kubectl run`

 Create kubernetes services for each of the applications.
 Use `NodePort` to be able to access the from outside of the cluster.